abidkhan484/Exclusive-Calculator/backend/README.md

 ## Installation

-Inside this directory, run the below command to start Backend server _Cross check yourself that you are in the frontend directory._
+Inside this directory, run the below command to start Backend server _Cross check yourself that you are in the backend directory._
 ```sh
 docker-compose up -d
 ```